 Indeed data shows that when real estate agents sell their own houses, they keep it on the market longer to wait for a good offer.

-Freakonomics explain how people in possession of specific knowledge that we need can use our ignorance to trick us or overcharge us.
+Levitt and Dubner explain how people in possession of specific knowledge can use our relative ignorance to cheat us or overcharge us.

 When you feel someone is trying to play on your fears always delay decisions.